MassimilianoRoccamena/AN2DL-Project/description.md

 3. Inception & ResNet
 4. InceptionResNet & NASNetLarge

-In each stage wee also performed some hyperoptimization and comparison with previous architectures, focusing on searching for a good deep learning encoding of labeled images, as well as exploring different classifiers on top of it
+In each stage we also performed some hyperoptimization and comparison with previous architectures, focusing on searching for a good deep learning encoding of labeled images, as well as exploring different classifiers on top of it

 In particular, we started by building our small CNN architectures from scratch focusing on the repetition of convolution and pooling layers, then exploring different patterns